brazil-data-cube/s2-angs/docs/sphinx/index.rst

    :end-before: About

-A client library in Python for generating Sentinel-2 Angle Bands[C.
+A client library in Python for generating Sentinel-2 Angle Bands.

 .. toctree::